nahim-ade/nandgizmos/_drafts/game-programming-let-us-render-a-triangle-with-opengl-using-c-and-sdl.md

 ---
 So, we have setup our environment for development and we've automated the build process to make our live easier.
 Now we have to write the actual game code to render our triangle

-We start by including the SDL headers to create our window and glew headers to call openGL functions
+We start by including the SDL and glew headers to create our window and call openGL functions
 ```
 //Using SDL, SDL OpenGL, GLEW, standard IO, and strings
 #define SDL_MAIN_HANDLED